 This range supplements the parking brake by locking the transmission.
 The engine can be started in this range.
-Never use PARK while the vehicle is in motion.
-Apply the parking brake when leaving the vehicle in this range.
-Always apply the parking brake first, then place the shift lever in the PARK position.
+Never attempt to use PARK while vehicle is in motion.
+Apply the parking brake when leaving vehicle in this range.

+When parking on a level surface, you may place the shift lever in the PARK position first, and then apply the parking brake.